 One abhenry is equal to the inductance of a conductor in which there is one abvolt of electromotive force when the current through the conductor is increased by one abampere per second.
 One abhenry is equal to 1/1,000,000,000 of a henry.

 The abhenry is a centimeter-gram-second (CGS) electromagnetic unit of electrical inductance.
-A abhenry is sometimes also referred to as an EMU.
-Abhenries can be abbreviated as abH, for example 1 abhenry can be written as 1 abH.
+An abhenry is sometimes also referred to as an EMU.
+Abhenries can be abbreviated as abH; for example, 1 abhenry can be written as 1 abH.

 The National Institute of Standards and Technology recommends using "henries" as the plural form of the unit, however the usage of "henrys" is also common.

 Abhenry to Henry Conversion Table

 |2 abH||0.000000002 H|